isomerpages/nhg-csdo/_clinician-innovator/NHG Health CMTi Clinician Innovator Preparatory Programme (CiPP).md

 degrees in clinical practice, such as nurses, pharmacists and other allied health professions with primary appointments at NHG Health institutions.</p>
 <p></p>
+<p>Senior Residents enrolled in an NHG Health Residency Programme&nbsp; who
+are in their final two years of residency and intend to continue with NHG Health upon completion of residency may be considered on an exception basis.
+These applicants will be required to submit additional supporting documents.</p>
+<p></p>
 <p>All applicants should also fulfil the following criteria:
 <br>a) Demonstrate interest in HealthTech innovation and intention to develop
 himself/herself as a Clinician Innovator (CI) but have little or no innovation